anselmoferreira/deep-learning-printer-attribution/README.md

 # deep-learning-printer-attribution
 Source code related to the paper "Data-Driven Feature Characterization Techniques for Laser Printer Attribution", published by IEEE Transactions on Information Forensics and Security.

+If you use this code in your research don't forget to cite our work:

+@ARTICLE{7517389,
+author={A. Ferreira and L. Bondi and L.Baroffio and P. Bestagini and J. Huang and S. Tubaro and J. A. dos Santos and A. Rocha}, journal={IEEE Transactions on Information Forensics and Security}, title={Data Driven Approaches for Laser Printer Attribution}, year={2017}, volume={12}, number={8}, pages={1860-1873}
+}

-Authors: Anselmo Ferreira, Luca Bondi and  Paolo Bestagini
+Source code authors: Anselmo Ferreira, Luca Bondi and  Paolo Bestagini

 INSTRUCTIONS